US defense chief Austin says there’s evidence North Korea has sent troops to Russia

 The NIS chief told lawmakers that North Korea hasn't disclosed its troop dispatch to its own people.
 But there are rumors that the news is spreading to local residents, including those whose loved ones have been assigned Russian tours, Lee said, citing the NIS.

-Ukraine’s Military Intelligence Directorate head, Kyrylo Budanov, told the online military news outlet The War Zone that North Korean troops will arrive to Russia's Kursk region today to help Russian troops fighting off a Ukrainian incursion.
+Ukraine's Military Intelligence Directorate head, Kyrylo Budanov, told the online military news outlet The War Zone on Tuesday that North Korean troops were to arrive to Russia's Kursk region on Wednesday to help Russian troops fighting off a Ukrainian incursion.

 North Korea and Russia, embroiled in separate confrontations with the West, have been sharply boosting their cooperation in the past two years.
 In June, they signed a major defense deal requiring both countries to use all available means to provide immediate military assistance if either is attacked.